-IN Incomplete.
+- IN Incomplete.
 The grade of Incomplete is to be assigned only when the course attendance requirement has been met but, for reasons satisfactory to the instructor, the granting of a final grade has been postponed because certain course assignments are outstanding.
 If the outstanding assignments are completed within one calendar year from the date of the close of term in which the grade of Incomplete was received and a final grade submitted, the final grade will be recorded on the permanent transcript, replacing the grade of Incomplete, with a transcript notation indicating the date that the grade of Incomplete was replaced by a final grade.
-If the outstanding work is not completed within one calendar year from the date of the close of term in which the grade of Incomplete was replaced by a final grade.
 If the outstanding work is not completed within one calendar year from the date of the close of term in which the grade of Incomplete was received, the grade will remain as a permanent Incomplete on the transcript.
-In such instances, if the course is a required course or part of an approved program of study, students will be required to re-enroll in the course including repayment of all tuition and fee charges for the new registration and satisfactorily complete all course requirements.
+In such instances, if the course is a required course or part of an approved program of study, students will be required to reenroll in the course including repayment of all tuition and fee charges for the new registration and satisfactorily complete all course requirements.
 If the required course is not offered in subsequent terms, the student should speak with the faculty advisor or Program Coordinator about their options for fulfilling the degree requirement.
-Doctoral students with six or more credits with grades of Incomplete included on their program of study will not be allowed to sit for the certification exam.
+Doctoral students with six or more credits with grades of Incomplete included on their program of study will not be allowed to sit for the certification exam. - \ Missing grade.

-Missing grade.
 Final grade has not been assigned by the course instructor.